deepomicslab/SPROUT/README.md

 The software implementation of the method in
 [SPROUT: spectral sparsification helps restore the spatial structure at single-cell resolution](https://academic.oup.com/nargab/article/4/3/lqac069/6700709).

-A software package restores the spatial structure from single-cell transcriptome with spectral graph sparsification.
+A software package restores the spatial structure from single-cell transcriptome data with spectral graph sparsification.

 # Pre-requirements
 * python3, numpy, pandas, scipy